AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-templates.md

    ![](assets/customize-email-signature.png)

-1. Edit your account URL by clicking Edit on the option&nbsp;**Account URL**&nbsp;.&nbsp;
+1. Edit your account URL by clicking Edit on the option **Account URL** .

    The account URL link is shown in all emails, just before the signature.
 Enter the required URL and click **Save**.
 Note that this URL is only be visible to internal users.

    ![](assets/customize-accounturl.png)

-1. Configure whether&nbsp;managers must also receive emails that are sent to their direct reports using the check box under&nbsp;**Optional Manager Email **option.
+1. Configure whether managers must also receive emails that are sent to their direct reports using the check box under **Optional Manager Email **option.

 # Set frequency of digest emails {#setfrequencyofdigestemails}